 Food providers are nothing if not resilient, though, and so to make up for the loss in business, and take the pressure off supermarkets, several providers have decided to switch to direct-to-home orders – with some farms and producers providing home delivery services, or teaming up with restaurants to form temporary supermarkets.

 In the UK, London-based deli and food delivery service Detox Kitchen has teamed up with its supplier to produce and distribute grocery boxes while fast-food chain Leon turned 65 of its UK restaurants into temporary supermarkets selling refrigerated ready meals.
-While in the US, family favourite Denny’s has begun selling staple groceries from 30 restaurants across Oregon and California.
+While in the US, family favorite Denny’s has begun selling staple groceries from 30 restaurants across Oregon and California.

-Of course, when switching production channels coding and labelling of products and packaging is an essential step which cannot be overlooked.
+Of course, when switching production channels coding and labeling of products and packaging is an essential step which cannot be overlooked.
 Suppliers of new services need to ensure that products comply with government and industry regulations, by printing the relevant batch, date, and traceability codes on their products and packaging.

 Since the start of the COVID-19 pandemic, Domino has seen a significant global rise in demand for its printing equipment, inks, consumables, spares, and service support from manufacturers in key sectors.
 This includes food and beverage producers, who are working hard to ensure a consistent flow of essential product during these troubling times.

 “Our biggest contribution has been keeping supply chains moving, and ensuring that we can continue to service customers working in key industries and supply them the service and support that they need to produce essential items during the current time.
 Our procurement teams are well-versed in managing long product life cycles, and our supply chain teams are used to navigating uncertain environments.
 While the current situation is unprecedented, it is not something that we are unprepared for.”